RESTORATION & REHABILITATION

 The ADGWC, Inc. has retained preservation specialists, Kontext Architecture, LLC to oversee the rehabilitation of both buildings.
 In November 2015, the ADGWC had a Revitalization Feasibility Study developed to assess the potential scope and success for a project.
 In March 2017, the ADGWC and its consultants completed an intensive condition survey of the cast concrete frieze that dominates the fourth story Wright structure.
 This resulted in a Preservation Plan for the architectural concrete elements which are of great historic significance.

-Plans and specifications for the actual rehabilitation are being prepared by Kontext Architects for the project with an estimated cost of $4 million.
-The ADGWC is now preparing a detailed business plan.
+Plans and specifications for the actual rehabilitation are being prepared by Kontext Architects for the project.
 The ADGWC is actively engaged in fundraising to raise the balance of required funds through grants, donations and other incentives.
 It is the goal of ADGWC to continue rehabilitation.

 THE CONSERVANCY